 - and its Companion Star or Intruding star

-The behaviour and properties of proto-sun were not like other stars, It was formed of very small particles which were cold and solid.
+The behavior and properties of proto-sun were not like other stars, It was formed of very small particles which were cold and solid.

-Theory: When the intruding star came very close to the the Proto-Sun infine number of small particles were detached from outer surface of proto-sun due to massive gravitational pull exerted by the giant intruding star.
-This matter which is dust, gases, rock fragments eventually accrete forming planets & other celestial bodies that revolves around proto sun.
+Theory: When the intruding star came very close to the the Proto-Sun infinite number of small particles were detached from the outer surface of proto-sun due to massive gravitational pull exerted by the giant intruding star.
+This matter which is dust, gases, rock fragments eventually accrete forming planets & other celestial bodies that revolve around the proto sun.

 Planetesimal hypothesis not only explains the origin of the earth but also throws light on the structure of the earth, the origin of its atmosphere and continents and ocean basins.